What do we believe makes a great curriculum?

 - resourcefulness – questioning, making links, imagining, reasoning, capitalising

 - reciprocity – interdependence, collaboration, empathy and listening, imitation.

 Alongside curriculum learning objectives, then, we also have BLP learning objectives, which in our view are even more important.
 We view the content of the curriculum as the vehicle for learning, not the end of the learning itself.

-Each learning behaviour is represented through an animal: the resilient rhino, he resourceful rat, the reciprocal racoon and the resourceful rat.
+Each learning behaviour is represented through an animal: the resilient rhino, the resourceful rat, the reciprocal racoon and the reflective rabbit.